COREkin/overleaf_japanese/README.md

 # overleaf_japanese
-Simple example of how to explain Japanese in overleaf
+Simple example of how to appear Japanese in overleaf

 Please set up with XeLaTeX